remydagostino/elm-template/README.md

 `./server` contains the source for a nodejs http server.
 When the server starts it cleans the build and rebuilds all frontend code and assets.
 During development the sever will rebuild assets as they are requested and only if they have changed.
 Built assets are stored in a `./_build` folder in the project root.

 `./frontend/assets` are copied verbatim into `./_build/static` and are served under `assets/*`.
-It is left to you to perform sprite-sheeting and other optimiaztions if you need them.
+It is left to you to perform sprite-sheeting and other optimizations if you need them.

+`./frontend/css/modules` is the css for all the rest of your site.
+All css is processed using [autoprefixer] as well as [postcss-import] and [postcss-assets].
+These files are served from `styles/*`.
+The default autoprefixer configuration is used but you can obviously change this in the server code.
+If you are going to be using stylesheets heavilly in your project you might want to consider using a few more postcss plugins.

 `./frontend/css/core` contains "above the fold" styles for your app.
 This should only ever contain the minimal amount of css necessary to make your application not look horrible while it loads.
 Only the `core.css` file will be processed.
 Assets that need to be loaded before the page is loaded should be in this folder also.

-`./frontend/css/modules` is the css for all the rest of your site.
-All css is processed using autoprefixer and no assets are inlined.
-These files are served from `styles/*`.
-The default autoprefixer configuration is used but you can obviously change this in the server code.
+The css is processed with the same toolchain used for your other modules but you should inline any assets you are using here.

 `./frontend/elm` is where your Elm code goes.
 Fill it up!
 You probably shouldn't use `Native` bindings in a frontend app, but I consider it possible that you